2KAbhishek/utils.nvim/README.md

 - `picker`: a module providing abstractions over various picker providers, supports `telescope`, `fzf_lua`, and `snacks`.
 - `cache`: a module for caching data and managing cache files.
 - `notification`: a module for simplifying notification queues.
+- `language`: a module for programming language filetype and icon management.
 - `shell`: a module for executing shell commands and opening URLs, files.
 - `json`: a module for handling JSON data.
 - `time`: a module for working with time and date.